Pot For Money Tree(Pachira Aquatica): Pot Size, Type Of Pot & More!

 You cannot choose a three or four-gallon pot for a seven-inch tall plant as that would be way too big for the plant.

-So if you have a seven-inch tall plant, you will need a one-gallon pot.
-Once your money tree reaches one foot, you can repot the plant to a pot that is 2″ bigger than the current one.
+So, if you have a seven-inch tall plant, you will need a one-gallon pot.
+Once your money tree reaches one foot, you can repot the plant to a pot 2″ bigger than the current one.

 And keep upgrading the size along with the size of your plant.

-Now you might be thinking about what could possibly go wrong if you use a smaller or larger pot.
+Now, you might be thinking about what could go wrong using a smaller or larger pot.
 That is what we will explain to you now.

 Pros and cons of using a big pot

-In a big pot, the roots have a lot of space to grow and don’t get restricted.
+In a big pot, the roots have a lot of space to grow and aren’t restricted.

 However, that doesn’t mean that the plant grows faster than usual.
 The growth rate of the plant doesn’t depend on the bigger pot.